How much do Norwegians earn? We take a look at the minimum wages payable in selected industries.

 Norway minimum wages by industry

-Construction: For example, in the construction industry, skilled workers earn a minimum of NOK 197.90 per hour, while unskilled workers with no experience earn at least NOK 177.80 per hour.
+Construction: The country is investing big in new buildings, roads, tunnels and bridges.
+Much of the labour comes from overseas.
+Skilled workers earn a minimum of NOK 197.90 per hour, while unskilled workers with no experience should earn at least NOK 177.80 per hour.

 That rises to NOK 185.50 after one year's experience.
-Young worked under the age of 18 must earn at least NOK 119.30.
+Young workers under the age of 18 must earn at least NOK 119.30.

 Seafood: In Norway's large seafood industry, the basic hourly wage at the time of writing is set at NOK 173.10 for unskilled labourers and production workers, with an additional NOK 10.5 for skilled workers.

-There are also stated deductions from gross income for lodgings provided by the enterprise.
-These are 531.55 per month for a single room and NOK 345.73 per month if you are sharing a double/twin room.
+There are also agreed deductions from gross income for when lodgings are provided by the enterprise.
+These are 541.12 per month for a single room and NOK 351.95 per month if you are sharing a double or twin room.

-Research: Salaries for research jobs tend to be published alongside the job advertisements.
+Research: Salaries for research jobs tend to be openly available and published alongside the job advertisements.
+There is usually a scale advertised, and the specific amount offered will be dependent on experience.

 Depending on the institute, role and candidate, a postdoctoral position tends to carry an annual salary of around 450,000kr, while research scientists will earn at least 500,000kr.